Wednesday - June 7, 2023

 • A mansard roof truss does a combination of king-post and queen-post trusses.

 • The entire truss has two pitches.
-The upper pitch (king-post truss) varies from 30° to 40° while two lower pitch (queen-truss) varies from 60° to 70°.
+The upper pitch (king-post truss) varies from 30° to 40° while the two lower pitch (queen-truss) varies from 60° to 70°.

 Types Various Trusses, Trusses, Various Trusses, King-post, truss, Queen post truss, Types of Trusses, The first 8 types are essentially wooden trusses, Mansard truss, Truncated truss, Bel-fast truss, Steel truss, Composite trusses,